CBT for Work-Related Stress

 • When you feel out of control in a situation, curb your stress levels by reminding yourself of what you can control.
 Ask yourself what concrete actions, small or large, you can take to improve a particular situation – even if you feel powerless, you can always control at least your own reactions.

-For an effective, tailored approach to managing your individual stresses, act sooner rather than later and contact me.
+For an effective, tailored approach to managing your individual stresses, act sooner rather than later and contact us.

 Resources: